ddhogan/pharmacy_finder/README.md

 The user can then select a location to get more information about it, such as distance, hours, and address.

 To appreciate, please suspend some sensible concerns:
 * people don't live at zipcodes, they live at addresses
-	* Walgreen's is not on the list because it's store finder website is wicked hard for me to scrape.
+* Walgreen's is not on the list because its store finder page is wicked hard for me to scrape.
 * In some zip codes, the closes one or two locations may belong to the same chain of drustores, and this list would not tell you about those.

 ## Installation